mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 **64:** You may remember the cringe-inducing moment in 2007 when [Mitt Romney] started bragging about his prowess as an outdoorsman. [...]
 Inquiring minds checked the hunting licenses in all the places that Mitt had at some point called home and determined that he’d never applied for one.
 “I’ve always been a rodent and rabbit hunter,” he amended.
 “Small varmints, if you will.” [...]
 But until he dropped out of the race, varmint hunting was the dog on the roof of Romney’s 2008 campaign.  ([Running on Empty](http://www.nytimes.com/2012/06/16/opinion/collins-running-on-empty.html), 15/6/12)

 **63:** _David Brooks:_ Gail, people are always asking me who is going to win the election. [...]
 _Gail Collins:_ Wow, almost nobody asks me who’s going to win.
-Mostly people just want to talk about the dog on the roof of Romney’s car. ([The Presidential Cage Match](http://opinionator.blogs.nytimes.com/2012/05/30/the-presidential-cage-match/), blog conversation with David Brooks, 30/5/12)
+Mostly people just want to talk about the dog on the roof of Romney’s car. ([The Presidential Cage Match](http://opinionator.blogs.nytimes.com/2012/05/30/the-presidential-cage-match/), conversation with David Brooks, 30/5/12)

 **62:** I kind of like the logjam.
 I am seeing Mitt, in lumberjack garb, in the middle of a river full of downed trees and the occasional committee chairman.
 Perhaps the Romney boys are along, singing family songs.
 Maybe the dog is strapped to a fallen sycamore.   ([Deciphering Mitt-Speak on Schools](http://www.nytimes.com/2012/05/26/opinion/collins-deciphering-mitt-speak-on-schools.html), 25/5/12)

 **61:** Our subject for today is: Presidential nominating conventions — why are they still around?
 Other possible subjects were: [...]
 The new sensation of dancing dogs on TV talent shows and how many of them do you think were ever made to ride on the roof of a car?   ([It's Their Party](http://www.nytimes.com/2012/05/19/opinion/collins-its-their-party.html), 16/5/12)

 **60:** [Mitt Romney] is a guy who is not capable of taking responsibility for his past actions.
-I’m not just talking about the fact that he can’t bring himself to say it wasn’t a good idea to drive to Canada with the family dog on the roof of his car. ([Playing Left, Right — or Center](http://opinionator.blogs.nytimes.com/2012/05/16/playing-left-right-or-center/), blog conversation with David Brooks, 16/5/12)
+I’m not just talking about the fact that he can’t bring himself to say it wasn’t a good idea to drive to Canada with the family dog on the roof of his car. ([Playing Left, Right — or Center](http://opinionator.blogs.nytimes.com/2012/05/16/playing-left-right-or-center/), conversation with David Brooks, 16/5/12)

 **59:** Perhaps you may remember that Romney once drove to Canada with the family Irish setter stuck in a cage on the station wagon roof.
 When he was originally asked about it, he claimed the dog “loves fresh air.”
 This was more than four years ago.
 What would have happened if Romney had just said: “Boy, in retrospect that really does sound like a bad idea.
 But you have to remember that we had five boys under the age of 14.
 It was like living in a vortex; we did all kinds of stupid stuff.”